readyready15728/misc/dwarf-fortress-brief-checklist.md

 floor" should now be established and so on later.
 * Try to build a well in the agricultural floor which should be easy with an aquifer present.
+* Disable pig tails as a cooking ingredient.
+* Build traps in the entrance passageway and airlock the trade depot and the rest of the fort with bridges linked to levers in the meeting area.
+* Build a bedroom floor and start queueing doors and beds.
+* ...
+* Forbid booze and tallow from cooking.